Trusted WordPress tutorials, when you need them most.

 If your theme doesn’t already have this built in, plugins like WPCode can help.
 For details, check out our guide on how to add a search toggle effect in WordPress.

 And if you have an image gallery, a lightbox effect lets people view photos in a larger, distraction-free pop-up without leaving the page.
+This overlay effect displays images in a focused window while dimming the rest of the page.
 It’s a small detail, but it makes a big difference for anyone who loves to explore your visuals.

 Plus, gallery plugins like Envira Gallery make adding this feature easy.
 To do this, you can refer to our guide on how to add a gallery in WordPress with a lightbox effect.